kaidez/kaidez.github.io/_posts/2017-08-20-state-of-javascript.md

 ---
 React and Redux have demonstrated the value of well-implemented application state management within JavaScript.
 Despite this, developers complain about React and Redux quite often.

 I'd like to think the breakdown of developers that do and don't complain about React/Redux is 50/50, and that some of the complaints are valid.
-Nevertheless, good JavaScript state management was bound to happen, especially when reviewing the key moments in JavaScript's evolution.
+Nevertheless, JS state management was bound to happen, especially when reviewing the key moments of JavaScript's evolution.

 <h3>In The Beginning...</h3>
 This is the first JavaScript book I ever brought: